 Engineering involves more than what you learn in a classroom or lab.
 It’s about creating things, solving problems and working in teams.
-To help you get that experience, Engineering at U of T has a co-op program called the Professional Experience Year.
+To help you get that experience, Engineering at U of T has a co-op program called the Professional Experience Year Co-op Program (PEY Co-op).
 Interested students go out to work for 12 to 16 months, normally after third year.
 These are real engineering jobs where you have the opportunity to put into practice all the things you learned in the classroom (and earn a good salary).
-Below, Emily and Robin share their current PEY experiences:
+Below, Emily and Robin share their PEY Co-op experiences:

 As a Software Developer on the Drive team, she works on a neurosurgical robot arm and enjoys that she is able to problem solve and learn every day.
 ECE coursework has been very helpful in preparing her for this role: “I use the programming skills that I developed in many of the computer courses that I took over the past three years, from first year Computer Fundamentals to third year courses such as Operating Systems and Algorithms and Data Structures.
 I also find it helpful to have a knowledge base in engineering design.
 Classes such as Engineering Strategies and Practice and Communication and Design allowed me to gain experience working on engineering projects in a team setting.”

 As for the future, Todd plans to keep her options open for now and is considering medical school as a possibility.
 She feels that her PEY Co-op experience will provide a lot of insight when it comes time to pick which path to take.

 To learn more about the program, please contact the Engineering Career Centre:

 Phone: 416-978-3881, 416-978-6649